OpenTidalFarm/virtual/ovf/README.md

 These scripts create an Open Visualization Format (OVF) image for running FEniCS and dolfin-adjoint inside a virtual machine.

-If you are just looking for a recent pre-built image go to (<http://fenicsproject.org/pub/virtual/>).
+Pre-built images are at (<http://fenicsproject.org/pub/virtual/>).

 ## End users: Running a FEniCS virtual machine image

 ### Running

-1. Install Virtualbox for your platform from <(http://virtualbox.org>).
+1. Install Virtualbox for your platform from (<http://virtualbox.org>).
 2. Download the latest pre-built image from (<http://fenicsproject.org/pub/virtual/>).
 3. Import the pre-built image by going to File > Import Appliance then selecting the OVA file you just downloaded.
 Click Import.